-British Open Golf Tournament Fast Facts
+British Open Golf Tournament Fast Facts | CNN

-July 16-23, 2017 - The 146th Open Championship is scheduled to take place at Royal Birkdale Golf Club in Southport, England.
+July 14-17, 2022 - The 150th Open Championship is scheduled to take place on the Old Course at St Andrews, Scotland.

-July 14-17, 2016 - The 145th Open Championship takes place at the Royal Troon Golf Club in Troon, Scotland.
-Swedish golfer Henrik Stenson wins the tournament.

-July 12-20, 2015 - The 144th Open Championship takes place at the Old Course, a sprawl of green hills surrounded by castles in St. Andrews, Scotland.
-Inclement weather delays the final round and the contest gets extended to Monday.
-In the event's 155-year history, the finals were held on a Monday only once before, in 1988.
-Zach Johnson wins the tournament after a three-way playoff.
+July 15-18, 2021 - Collin Morikawa wins the 149th Open Championship at Royal St. George’s in Sandwich, Kent, England.
+Originally scheduled for July 12-19, 2020, the tournament was canceled due to the coronavirus pandemic.

 The British Open is one of the four Grand Slam golf tournaments; the others are the Masters, the PGA Championships, and the US Open.